tyleratk/twitter-sentiment/README.md

 **What is sentiment analysis?**
 Sentiment analysis is simply working out if a piece of text is positive, neutral, or negative depending on the type of wording they use, any emoji's etc. An example of a happy tweet might be:

-Happy Tweet                |  Sad Tweet :-------------------------:|:-------------------------:
+Positive Sentiment                |  Negative Sentiment :-------------------------:|:-------------------------:
 ![](images/happy_tweet.png)   |  ![](images/sad_tweet.png)